Room: Le Labo, ground floor

 - Kätti Rob & Elisa Donders (Territorial Knowledge Department, perspective.brussels)

-Abstract: Brussels is developing into a neighbourhood city: a concept also known as a proximity city or 10/15-minute city.
-The neighbourhood city is a city on a human scale, built up of strong local centres with their own character and space for active mobility, supported by good public transport.
-A toolkit and manual with strategic and regulatory recommendations for the gradual transformation of Brussels into a neighbourhood city was developed to support a learning organisation in the Brussels Capital Region.
+Abstract: Brussels wants to strengthen its qualities as a neighbourhood city at a regional scale: a concept also known as a city of proximity or 10/15-minute city.
+The neighbourhood city is a city on a human scale, built up of strong local amenities, services and space for active mobility, supported by good public transport.
+A common definition on a regional scale, a GIS-tool and strategic recommendations were developed to support a learning organisation in the Brussels Capital Region.
+This approach combines spatial analysis, programmatic guidelines and governance frameworks to actively steer the distribution of everyday amenities across neighbourhoods.
+It also acknowledges that proximity is not only a matter of distance, but of social inclusion, accessibility and quality of use.

 - Imre Keserű (Deputy Director of the Mobilise Research Group, VUB Brussels)